amansoory/amansoory/README.md

 ## Hi there 👋

 ## About Me
 My Name is Arman, I am a Computer Science Major at UNC Chapel Hill.
 I am currently a second year and will graduate in spring 2027.
+Throughout my academic journey, I’ve gained hands-on experience in various programming languages, frameworks, and developer tools.
+I am particularly interested in backend development, security, and database management.

 ## Skills
 - **Certifications**: Microsoft Excel, Microsoft PowerPoint